PrintedPrecision/Printed-Precision-Trickler/README.md

 Most fast to moderate burn rate powders will utilize the disk marked "Varget", optimized for powders with kernel diameters of 0.7-1.0mm (0.026-0.039").
 The "Retubbo" disk was created for use with larger diameter powders, such as those commonly used in magnum rifle cartridges, with kernel diameters of 1.1mm or greater.

+### Powder Fill Levels
+The Trickler Cup in your Printed Precision Trickler should not be overfilled.
+A good starting point is to place approximately 50-75 grains of powder in the trickler cup and occasionally add to that quantity whenever you observe the pile of extra powder at the low end of the cup running low.
+While the Trickler Cup can hold more than 75gr of powder at time, 75gr is a safe starting point as the exact maximum depends on the specific powder in use.
+The Trickler Cup is overfilled when the pile of powder from the low end of the cup travels all the way around the disk and begins to spill over the top edge of the disk through the opening in the cup.
+This is easily recognized by the excessively high calibrated kernel weights and more frequent overthrows this condition can cause.

+The Bulk Hopper may be filled as full as you like, or left as empty as you please so long as there is enough powder to at least fill the very bottom of the Bulk Funnel.
+You may use the Printed Precision Trickler with replacement hoppers that fit within the Bulk Funnel or even with no hopper at all if you so desire.

+### Emptying After User
+The Bulk Hopper is emptied by first lifting the entire Bulk Dispense Module straight up, removing it from the mount it sits in, and then angling the assembly towards the opening in the cup wall that it dispenses through in normal operation.
+The powder will flow across the disk and out the opening into whatever recepticle you aim the opening towards.

+The Trickler Cup may be emptied in two different ways, but both similarly begin by removing the Trickle Dispense Module from the mount it sits in.
+You can then either tip the module towards the taller rim of the cup and pour the powder out the top, or you may tip the module towards the lower rim of the cup and pour the powder out the bottom of the cup as it bypasses the trickler disk.
+In either case, after you have poured all of the loose powder from the Trickler Cup it is recommended to manually rotate the disk (with a container underneath the hole it dispenses from in normal operation) to remove any kernels that may still remain in the slots of the disk.

 ### Indicator Lights
 The three lights across the top of your Control Unit will give you important information about the current status of the Printed Precision Trickler.